YuchenXia/yuchenxia.github.io/_pages/about.md

 University of Stuttgart, Germany

-<p> Hi👋, thanks for coming over.
-I am a final-year Ph.D. candidate at the Institute of Industrial Automation and Software Engineering <a href="https://www.ias.uni-stuttgart.de/" target="_blank">(IAS)</a>, University of Stuttgart.
+<p> I am a final-year Ph.D. candidate at the Institute of Industrial Automation and Software Engineering <a href="https://www.ias.uni-stuttgart.de/" target="_blank">(IAS)</a>, University of Stuttgart.
 Since 2021, I have developed several LLM-powered solutions that are currently deployed in industry and am now leading an R&D project on agent systems for industrial applications.
-I have just completed writing my dissertation titled "Integrating Large Language Model Agents with Digital Twins for Industrial Autonomous Systems", and I will soon be relocating to another city for a new position.
+I have just completed my dissertation titled "Integrating Large Language Model Agents with Digital Twins for Industrial Autonomous Systems", and I will soon be relocating to another city for a new position.
 If you find the stuff here interesting, feel free to drop me a message for collaboration/opportunities/exchange (📧<a href="mailto:yuchen.xia@ias.uni-stuttgart.de">yuchen.xia@ias.uni-stuttgart.de</a>).</p>

 ---
 # Research Areas: